python/typeshed/README.md

 This data can e.g. be used for static analysis, type checking or type inference.

+For information on how to use `typeshed`, read below.
+Information for contributors can be found in [CONTRIBUTING.md](CONTRIBUTING.md).  **Please read it before submitting pull requests.**

 ## Format

 Each Python module is represented by a `.pyi` "stub".
 This is a normal Python